openethereum/openethereum.github.io/Configuring-Parity.md

 Parity can be configured using either the [CLI options](#cli-options) or a [config file](#config-file).
 Should the CLI flags and the config file disagree about a setting, the CLI takes precedence.

 You can list all CLI options by running `$parity --help`.
-Each CLI option maps to a setting in the TOML file, for example `--mode-timeout 500` can be set by creating a config file:
+The vast majority of CLI options map to a setting in the TOML file, for example `--mode-timeout 500` can be set by creating a config file:

 ```toml
 [parity]